-Bea Moyes is a producer, researcher and filmmaker.
-She has a Masters in Research from the London Consortium, Birkbeck College, and an undergraduate in History from Durham University.
+Bea Moyes is a Producer, Researcher and Filmmaker.
+She has a Masters in Research from the London Consortium, Birkbeck College, and an BA(hons) in History from Durham University.

 Bea’s interdisciplinary work particularly engages with historical research, oral history and film.
 From April to September 2018, she worked as the Research Coordinator on Portland’s Pathways – run by b-side, and funded by the Heritage Lottery Fund – engaging local residents to uncover the history of the Rights of Way on the Isle of Portland, culminating in a public exhibition, series of maps and artist-led walks.
 In 2017 Bea was Project Manager for Working River: An Oral History of London’s Boatyards.
 A heritage project run by the Thames Festival Trust, in partnership with the Museum of London, funded by the Heritage Lottery fund.